Vegetable stuffed peppers

 - A baking dish or casserole dish with a lid is the best thing to use for this recipe.
 If you don’t have that, then just use aluminum foil to cover the peppers.

-- You can cut your peppers lengthwise into pepper halves, or just cut off the bell pepper tops and keep them as whole peppers.
+- You can cut your peppers lengthwise, from top to bottom, into pepper halves.
+You can also just cut off the bell pepper tops and keep them as whole peppers, so they stand upright.
 Either way works well.

 - If you choose to cut off the tops of the peppers, take the stem out and dice up the pepper top.
 Add the diced pepper top into the large skillet when cooking the rest of the veggies, so it doesn’t go to waste.